[Normative] Progress Studies

 - Phillip Tetlock, Superforecasting

 Thanks for reading!
-I compiled this syllabus because I was interested in organizing my thinking under this framework - if you’re interested in thinking / working together with other folks interested in understanding how to make the world radically better - join this Slack 😊.
+I compiled this syllabus fairly quickly because I was interested in organizing my thinking under this framework - if you’re interested in thinking / working together with other folks in this - join this Slack 😊.

 *Thank you to Tyler Cowen, Michael Akilian, Jason Crawford, Jose Luis Ricon, Maran Nelson, Humphrey Obuobi, Afika Nyati, Gareth Gransaull, Luca Rade, and Cameron Najafi for reading over earlier drafts, and giving feedback and comments!
 All mistakes + errors mine.